ariwooze/secureflow-network-security-lab/README.md

 - Tested: `[add the security tests you performed]`
 - Researched and presented: `[add your report or presentation sections]`

-## Ethical Use

-This repository is provided solely for education and authorised security testing.
-Do not use its configurations, techniques, or lab materials to access or disrupt systems without explicit permission.

 ## Project Status

 - [x] Network topology designed